 Self-employed individuals must account for both income tax and self-employment tax under revised thresholds.

+Professional services ensure compliance, optimize tax positioning, and reduce financial risk.
 By understanding 2026 federal tax brackets, taxpayers gain control over how income is taxed and retained.
 Strategic planning grounded in accurate data ensures every dollar works harder under the evolving tax framework.